0xPARC/0xparc-intro-book/easy/src/intro.typ

 You can then decrypt and obtain $y$, knowing that the server cannot extract anything meaningful from $Enc(x)$ without your secret key.

-== Where these fit together

-MPC, SNARKs, and FHE are just some examples in a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
-There are protocols for MPC, SNARKs, and FHE;
-they are very slow, but they can be implemented and used in practice.

-This whole field is an active area of research.
-- Can we make existing tools (SNARKs, etc.) more efficient?
+== From One Door to the Next

+Programmable cryptography has both a surprisingly high amount of theory but also a surprisingly low amount of implementation.
+Recent advances in blockchain, especially due to the success of cryptocurrencies, have driven demand for practical implementations of programmable cryptography.
+The friction that is forming right now, as theory meets reality, is both exciting and enlightening.

-  For example, the cost of proving a computation in a SNARK is currently about $10^6$ times the cost of doing the computation directly.
+At least for the protocols we mention, they can be implemented, but usually at a high cost (for example, the cost of proving a computation in a SNARK is currently about $10^6$ times the cost of doing the computation directly).
 Can we bring that number down?
-- What other cryptographic games can we play to develop new sorts of programmable cryptography functionality?

-At 0xPARC, we see this as a door to a new world.
-What sort of systems can we build on top of programmable cryptography?
+What other cryptographic systems can be build on top of this technology?

+It is as if we have stepped through a door into a different biome in the Labyrinth of Cryptography.
+Behind us are a series of doors and rooms that housed great Ideas in first-generation cryptography, where we have explored, exploited, and mastered first-generation cryptography for many decades.
+Suddenly, the rooms in this biome contain Ideas at a much bigger scale.
+In front of us, intrepid explorers have actually gone even further, into rooms that house even harder to imagine behemoths of Ideas, such as witness encryption (WE) and indistinguishability obfuscation (IO).

+It is easy to be carried away by the staggering possibilities and imagine a perfect "post-cryptographic" world where everyone has control over all their data and everyone's security preferences are completely fulfilled.
+It is also easy to be cynical and assume that these ideas will get no further than the next version of cryptocurrency scams or private communication servers.
+Reality in technology is always somewhere in the middle, like the Internet that both offers free search and information to everyone but is also mostly being used to consume videos.
+No matter what the future actually holds, one thing is clear --- it is up for people who are technically capable, intellectually curious, and morally sound to guide this next stage of evolution of cryptography.
+We hope that these "easy pieces" will inspire you to read, imagine, and build.